PrismLibrary/Prism-Documentation/docs/wpf/modules.md

-# Direction

-For specific topics such as Modularity, we need to focus on just the functionality of the feature.
-For example, we need to explain modularity, then show how to create modules, then show how to register modules using all supported approaches.
-All samples should point to the official Prism samples repo: https://github.com/PrismLibrary/Prism-Samples-Wpf

 # Modular Application Development Using Prism Library for WPF

 A modular application is an application that is divided into a set of loosely coupled functional units (named modules) that can be integrated into a larger application.
 A client module encapsulates a portion of the application's overall functionality and typically represents a set of related concerns.
 It can include a collection of related components, such as application features, including user interface and business logic, or pieces of application infrastructure, such as application-level services for logging or authenticating users.
 Modules are independent of one another but can communicate with each other in a loosely coupled fashion.
 Using a modular application design makes it easier for you to develop, test, deploy, and maintain your application.